 There won’t always be labels for the food, but going in blind might be an even greater experience for your taste buds anyway.

 Feijão Tropeiro – Refried Beans and Pork Rice

 Feijão Tropeiro is a power food.
 Mixing bacon, pork sausage, refried beans, and kale with rice, this is the dish to power you up all those hilly Ouro Preto streets.

 Bené da Flauta: near São Francisco Church, this restaurant has views across the hills of Ouro Preto.

 Escadabaixo Bar e Cozinha: has a maze of inside and outside seating offering drinks, hearty meals, or snacks (petiscos).

 Ouro Preto is two hours by road to Belo Horizonte, the capital of Minas Gerais.
 Rent a car and drive yourself to Ouro Preto from Belo Horizonte or catch a coach from the BH Terminal Central.
 The bus is about R$60 each way and can be bought on this website.

 Driving from Rio de Janeiro to Ouro Preto takes about 6 hours.
 Catching a coach will take about 9 hours and cost R$250 each way.
 Buy bus tickets to Ouro Preto here.

 Stay in a hotel in the historical center of Ouro Preto.
 This is an exceptionally hilly town.
 You want to be close to the action.
-If you are driving in to Ouro Preto check your hotel has parking or a valet service.
-There is almost nowhere to park in the centre of Ouro Preto.
+If you are driving into Ouro Preto, check if your hotel has parking or a valet service.
+There is almost nowhere to park in the center of Ouro Preto.